mschleeweiss/ui5-good-batch/README.md

 * [ ] open atomic GET request in a new tab
 * [ ] rerun atomic requests (click on the path of the response to run this request again)
 * [ ] make extension available in Firefox/Edge
-* [ ] encoding of special chars in responses seems broken

 ## Credits